ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 - By default, a resource block configures one real infrastructure object.
 However, sometimes you want to manage several similar objects (like a fixed pool of compute instances) without writing a separate block for each one.
 Terraform has two ways to do this: count and for_each.

-- The `count` argument accepts a whole number, and creates that many instances of the resource or module.
+- The `count` argument accepts a whole number and creates that many instances of the resource or module.
 Each instance has a distinct infrastructure object associated with it, and each is separately created, updated, or destroyed when the configuration is applied.

 -  Create a directory ("terraform-conditions-loops") for the new configuration and change into the directory.